dgroves6/Programming-for-Bioinformatics-Fall-2022-/Exercise12/README.md

-# Programming for Bioinformatics Fall 2022
-Bash and Python class assignments for practical applications in bioinformatics

-## HW 9: Ortholog Detection with BLAST
-Outputs list of reciprocal best hits given two sets of DNA or protein sequences

-`./dgroves6_find_orthologs.py -i1 <Input file 1> -i2 <Input file 2> -o <Output file name> –t <Sequence type – n/p>`
+# Exercise 12 - Overlap Algorithm
+Details of test cases, previous versions, and general notes for the problem

+## Test Cases
+small test - chrY
+big test - chrY, chr21, & chr22

+## Previous Versions
+`incorrect_with_fxns.py` and `incorrect_wo_fxns.py`
+- original attempts with incorrect algorithms

+`brute_force.py`
+- brute force method to determine the correct number of overlaps by m x n comparisons
+- uses multiprocessing to speed it up

+`modified_brute_force.py`
+- changed coord datatype from str to int as the file was read
+- as opposed to originally doing m x n type conversions

+`../dgroves6_overlapBed.py'
+- implements a rolling anchor/pointer algorithm to avoid unecessary comparisons
+- removed multiprocessing module

-Takeaways:
+## Takeaways:
 - Avoid unecessary function calls, especially inside heavy loops
 - Always trace out your algorithm to make sure it's correct (Excel for this case)

-Version 4 Modifications:
-    - multiprocessing is removed
-    - implements pointer/anchor algorithm
+## Time Comparisons
+Correct Numbers of Matches:

-Number of Matches: 8185 for chrY, 87890 for chrY+21+22, 2693179 for full TE.bed and Intron.bed
+    - 8185 for chrY     87890 for chrY+21+22    2693179 for full TE.bed and Intron.bed
-Brute Force - m x n comparisons for each chromosome
+Brute Force
     - chrY in 3.1 s     trio in 36.4 s      full in 40 min
-Modified Brute Force - turn coords into ints as you read the file
+Modified Brute Force
     - chrY in 0.6 s     trio in 10.2 s      full in 9.5 min
-Pointer Algorithm - implements a rolling anchor to avoid unecessary comparisons
+Pointer Algorithm
     - chrY in 0.06 s    trio in 0.7 s       full in 74 s